Iriga: Demographics

-In the 2020 census, the population of Iriga, was 114,457 people, with a density of sigfig 114,457/137.35.
+In the 2024 census, the population of Iriga, was 115,306 people, with a density of sigfig 115306/137.35.

 Language

-Irigueños or people of Iriga speak Rinconada Bikol.
-Irigueños of Austronesian lineage use the Iriga variant while the indigenous and aboriginal groups of Agta or Negritos use the Agta variant of the language.
-Filipino and English are also understood and spoken because they are taught in the education system.
-Bikol Central is also commonly understood and spoken in the Rinconada area as it is used by the Catholic church and the local TV station centered at Naga.
+Rinconada Bikol is the primary language of the vast majority of the population.
+People with Austronesian ancestry speak the Iriga variant of the language while the aboriginal Agta or Negritos use the Agta variant.
+Both variants are part of the Sinabukid dialect of Rinconada Bikol.
+Filipino or Tagalog and English are also understood and spoken because they are taught in the education system.
+Bikol Central is also commonly understood as it is used by the Catholic church and the local TV and radio stations.
+However, Tagalog is now becoming the primary language by the younger generations, and it is also commonly heard spoken by the members of the Iglesia Ni Cristo for it is the language used in their worship services.
 Some older residents have some capacity to speak and understand Spanish as it was a compulsory subject in Philippine schools until 1987.